jeremiah-c-leary/vhdl-style-guide/docs/process_rules.rst

 process_026
 ###########

-This rule checks for blank lines between the end of the sensitivity list and process declarative lines.
+This rule checks for blank lines above the first declarative line, if it exists.

 Refer to `Configuring Blank Lines <configuring.html#configuring-blank-lines.html>`_ for options.